-Degenerative lumbar disc disease case file with pain down the front of the thigh.
+Degenerative lumbar disc disease case file with pain radiating down the front of the thigh.

 A 83 year old woman two months ago stumbled at home one evening; the next morning excruciating pain began radiating down her anterior thigh.
 She was about to embark three days later on an overseas trip, and decided to travel anyway; but she was miserable.